How to Auto-Segment Customers Using AI and Klaviyo

 - Rate limits - Klaviyo has per-endpoint quotas.
 Batch profile updates and stagger if you are scoring tens of thousands.

-- Missing data - profiles with zero orders confuse the AI.
+- Missing data - profiles with zero orders confuse the classifier.
 Pre-filter those into a fixed

 Testing

 Run the workflow manually against a list of 5-10 hand-picked profiles whose segment you already know.
-Inspect the AI's reasoning output - it should match your expectations.
+Inspect the reasoning field in the Agent mode output - it should match your expectations.
 Adjust the prompt and re-run until it does, then turn the schedule on.
+You can also ask Miraxa to review a failed run or refine the classification prompt in context.